ehmiiz/BashCraft/README.md

 ## VIM / NEOVIM

+This section will probably be a bit lengthy xD

 - `esc` to enter command mode
 - `i` to enter insert
 - `v` to enter visual mode

 ### : to enter a command

-- w -> saves without exit
+- w -> Writes to file (saves) without exit
-- wq -> saves and quit
+- wq -> Writes to file (saves) and quit
-- x -> saves and exits (same as wq)
+- x -> saves and eXits (same as wq)
-- q -> quits
+- q -> Quits
-- q! -> quits without saving
+- q! -> Quits Without saving
-- qa! -> quits all without saving
+- qa! -> Quits All without saving
-- u -> undo last change
+- u -> Undo last change
-- ctrl-r -> redo
+- ctrl-r -> Redo

-This section will probably be a bit lengthy xD

-### Copy paste
+## Copy paste

 1. Select